127 Prisoners of War and One Pair of Shorts

 Can you help us give life to these 127 World War II soldiers and the story of the pair of shorts?

-Tymbakion shorts project by Andrew Holyoake NZ
+Tymbakion shorts project by Andrew Holyoake of NZ

 A pair of shorts professionally crafted was brought back from WWII by Private Albert (Bert) Edward Chamberlain.
 As a civilian he was a tailor and would have had little trouble turning a sheet of canvas into a pair of shorts.
 Bert was a driver in the 2NZEF and was captured in Crete sometime in 1941.